 Joe Smoe bets pre-flop from a poor position, and the flop is something like 4, 4, 5, he is probably just trying to keep momentum going and bluff their way out of this hand.
 In this case you’re going to want to re-raise them if you know your opponent enough to know he probably hasn’t hit the flop and just has some overcards.
 If this is done correctly everyone should have folded out of the hand and leave you the pot, anyone still in the pot is to be watched.
 If you don’t hit on the turn, and they bet… you should just give the hand up.

-Are They Bluffing?
 They bet on the Flop, checked on the turn.

 This is the classic scenario where someone bets into their draw, and they don’t hit it.
 They are just looking for a free card on the river… Take initiative and bet against them and pressure them.
 Be Smart about it though!
 If there was no draw and they bet on the flop and checked on the turn, they might be looking to do a check raise.
 Know your opponents.

-Are They Bluffing?
 Bet on the flop, bet on the turn, checked on the river

 This is the same thing as above.
 The reasons for this are the same as above just they waited one extra card.

-Are They Bluffing?
 They Got Some Goods

 Maybe they don’t have an amazing hand, but they got some decent overcards on a flop where there are no draws yet.
 It may not be bluffing, but they will raise to pressure people with the potential draw to drop out of the hand.
 If you have a decent hand with drawing possibilities, you might want to stay in.